Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Quantum Circuit

 We obtain the expectation value of a linear function $f$ of a random variable $X$ with QAE by creating the operator $\mathcal{A}$ such that $a = \mathbb{E}[f(X)]$ (see Eq. (\ref{eq:10})).
 Once $\mathcal{A}$ is implemented we can prepare the state in Eq. (\ref{eq:4}), and the $\mathcal{Q}$ operator.

-The payoff function for the newsvendor is piece-wise linear and as such we only need to consider linear functions $f: \{0,...,2^n-1\} \rightarrow[0,1]$, which we can write as $f(i) =f_1 i + f_0$.
+The payoff function for the Newsvendor Problem is piece-wise linear and as such we only need to consider linear functions $f: \{0,...,2^n-1\} \rightarrow[0,1]$, which we can write as $f(i) =f_1 i + f_0$.
 We can efficiently create an operator $F$ that performs Eq. (\ref{eq:9}), and making use of controlled $Y$-rotations give us:

 To implement the linear term of $f(i)$ each qubit $j$ (where $j \in \{0,...,n-1\})$ in the $|i\rangle_n$ register acts as a control for a Y-rotation with angle $2^j f_1$ of the ancilla qubit.
-The constant term $f_0$ is implemented by a rotation of the ancilla qubit without any controls as shown in Fig. (\ref{fig:3}).
+The constant term $f_0$ is implemented by a rotation of the ancilla qubit without any controls.

 The operator $\mathcal{A}$ then, acts as

 and is used within QAE.
 The output of QAE is then transformed to an estimate of the expectation value by reverting the applied scaling (see Appendix \ref{payoff}).